mpv-player/mpv-build/README.rst

     ./update

-You can then build a full mpv Debian package with the following commands:
+You can then build a full mpv Debian package with the following command:

     dpkg-buildpackage -uc -us -b -j4